madjugglers/pattern-book/01_maj_pattern_book.md

 * **leader**.
 One who calls out, *jugglers ready: up, down, ...* at the beginning of a pattern.
 * **Mel catch**.
 The act of catching the fat end after a 2.5 triple up.
 * **Mr. Inside/Mr. Outside**.
 The two feeding positions of a doubly-fed weave.
 * **mustard**.
 Energy, power, spice, velocity or chi added to throws.
-As in, "your corner passes need more mustard."
+As in, "Your corner passes need more mustard."
+Also, crispy.
 The opposite of mustard is mayonnaise.
 * **NFP**.
 Nice Pass.
 * **No, this is a club**.
 Said while pointing to a juggling club and talking to a curious passer-by who asks about the group, "Is this a club?".